RichardBradley/liquibase.github.com/community/index.md

 ## Benevolent Dictator for Life ##

-You can email the Nathan Voxland, Liquibase creator and project lead at nathan.voxland@liquibase.org or on twitter at @nvoxland
+You can email the Nathan Voxland, Liquibase creator and project lead at <a href="mailto:nathan.voxland@liquibase.org">nathan.voxland@liquibase.org</a> or on twitter at <a href="https://twitter.com/nvoxland">@nvoxland</a>

 ## Commercial training and support ##